• Skip to primary navigation

 Oil with cumin seeds, curry leaves in a pan

-Sliced garlic added to oil in pan
+Garlic added to tempering pan

 Variations